demain-supermarche/odoo-production/doc/DEVPROCESSING.md

 Step B : on the PROD environnement
 -------------
-Once the test are conpleted, the repo management team merge DEV -> 9.0 (production branch).
+Once the test are completed, the repo management team merge DEV -> 9.0 (production branch).

 => The hosting team update the code on staging instance, install/uninstall/update module dans execute migration scripts.
 They set the ticket to "on prod" status and send a message to users to describe the changes (basicly a screenshot of the ticket list that have be solved).